JCSDA/jedi-stack/README.md

 It is desirable to limit the number of software packages included in jedi-stack for several reasons.

 Adding dependencies to JEDI may adversely affect its portability.
 New dependencies could pose problems for some platforms and compilers or could conflict with other stack components.
-As the stack grows, it takes more work to mainin on multiple systems.
+As the stack grows, it takes more work to maintain on multiple systems.

 Adding optional build scripts for packages not required by JEDI also increases maintenance work to test them and keep them up to date.
 We do not want to support build scripts that are not commonly used.